expo/fyi/troubleshooting-sdk-upgrades.md

 This goal of this guide is provide background on what goes into an SDK upgrade and some battle-tested strategies for troubleshooting upgrades, so you can be ready to quickly narrow down root cause and get your app working on the next version.

 ## What's included in an Expo SDK upgrade?

 An SDK upgrade includes:
 - Changes to core functionality in the `expo` module and its dependencies
 - New versions of Expo SDK (`expo-*`) packages, such as `expo-updates`, `expo-camera`, and `expo-dev-client`
 - Updates to other critical packages, such as `react-native-reanimiated`, `react-native-screens`, or React Navigation packages (when using Expo Router)
 - An upgrade to the next version of `react-native`, including associated packages like Metro Bundler.

-That last item is key: each Expo SDK upgrade is keyed to a React Native version.
+That last item is key: each Expo SDK upgrade is tied to a React Native version.
 You are upgrading React Native at the same time, so your JavaScript/Typescript, any custom native code you write, and third party packages will need to be compatible with that version of React Native.

 Knowing the different categories of what is getting updated can help us look in the right general direction when we have an issue, going from "it's not working" to "this specific functionality in the new version of that specific package has a specific issue."

 ## Before you upgrade

 These few things can really help you start your upgrade on the right foot.
 - [Migrate to development builds](https://docs.expo.dev/develop/development-builds/introduction/).
-If you're still using Expo Go for testing, migrate to development builds before you upgrade.
+If you're still using Expo Go for development (note: [Expo Go isn't recommended beyond learning and prototyping](https://expo.fyi/expo-go-usage)), migrate to development builds before you upgrade.
 Expo Go is limited in how it can simulate the functionality of your standalone app.
 Migrating to development builds before you upgrade will give you a good baseline for comparing between old and new versions, and will set you up for being ready to create a development build under the new SDK version.
 Once you're on development builds, you will have the flexibility to upgrade on your own schedule with less pressure.
 - **Start your upgrade on a separate git branch**.
 You should be able to switch back to working on your previous version if your upgrade takes a little longer than expected.
 Only merge your upgrade into main once you've confirmed everything is working and you're ready to ship.
 - **Upgrade one thing at a time**.
 Starting with SDK 52, many developers are also upgrading their apps to use the React Native New Architecture.
 Do the upgrade to SDK 52 first, and then try [enabling the New Architecture](https://docs.expo.dev/guides/new-architecture/#enable-the-new-architecture-in-an-existing-project), so you can better tell at what step an issue occurred.
 Likewise, upgrade one SDK version at a time so don't miss any important breaking changes.